cde-sede/blog/src/templates/articles/projection.md

 ### Step 2: Homogeneous Coordinates and Matrix Form

-In computer graphics, we use 4D **homogeneous coordinates** to make projections compatible with matrix multiplication.
+In computer graphics, we use 4D **homogeneous coordinates** to make projections compatible with affine transformations (transformations that may change the origin of the space).
 This means we represent the point $(x, y, z)$ as a 4D vector:

 $$
 \mathbf{v} = \begin{bmatrix} x \\ y \\ z \\ 1 \end{bmatrix}